LKEthridge/Integrated_Project_2/README.md

 🕵🏽‍♀️ Anomaly Detection
 🧼 Data Cleaning and Preprocessing
 ## Installation & Usage
 * This project uses pandas, numpy, RandomForestRegressor, MultiOutputRegressor, LinearRegression, mean_squared_error, mean_absolute_error, make_scorer, matplotlib.pyplot, shuffle, StandardScaler, seaborn, SimpleImputer, cross_val_score, KFold, and RandomizedSearchCV.
 It requires python 3.9.6.
+There is one additional file containing the full, unsplit test set that I was unable to upload due to upload limitations.